afonsus1997/Pixels-Camp-PCB-Badge/README.md

 ### Known Bugs
 * Swapped pins on the regulator footprint
     * Fixed in new version (added an aditional regulator)
+* LED driver enable pin allways down!
 * USB-to-Serial (CH340G) needs external oscillator
+	* Maybe change to a CPxxxx

 ### TODO
 * Fix bugs
-* (Add a boot switch for convinience)
-* Test LED Matrix with devboard

 ## Circuit and PCB